scottvr/pbngen/README.md

 ## Tips for Best Results

-- for complex images, `--style blur` almost always helps a ton.
+- for complex images, `--filter blur` almost always helps a ton.
 - for simple, clean low-color images (like logos) don't blur first
 - experiment; try both and see which gives better results
 - **likewise for the rest of the options below.
 Try a smaller font size.
 Try mixing and matching complexity presets with non-default font-size, tile-spacing, etc.**